History of Jensen Huang in Timeline

 Jensen Huang

 On February 17, 1963, Jen-Hsun "Jensen" Huang was born.
-He is now a Taiwanese and American businessman, electrical engineer, and philanthropist, and the president, co-founder, and CEO of Nvidia.
+He is now a Taiwanese-American businessman, electrical engineer, and philanthropist and the CEO of Nvidia.

 Others born on this day/year

-In 1973, at age nine, Jensen Huang and his older brother moved to Tacoma, Washington to live with an uncle, escaping social unrest in Thailand.
+In 1973, Jensen Huang and his brother moved to Tacoma, Washington, to live with an uncle to escape social unrest in Thailand, enrolling in the Oneida Baptist Institute in Kentucky.

-In 1978, beginning at age 15, Jensen Huang got his first job working the graveyard shift at a local Denny's restaurant as a dishwasher, busboy, and waiter.
+In 1978, at the age of 15, Jensen Huang began working the graveyard shift at a local Denny's restaurant as a dishwasher, busboy, and waiter.

 1984: Huang Graduates from Oregon State University

-In 1984, Jensen Huang graduated from Oregon State University with a Bachelor of Science degree in electrical engineering and computer science at age 20.
+In 1984, Jensen Huang graduated from Oregon State University with a Bachelor of Science degree in electrical engineering at the age of 20.

-In 1989, Huang, Malachowsky, and Priem finalized the accelerator, which they called the "GX graphics engine".
+In 1989, Huang, Malachowsky, and Priem finalized the accelerator graphics card, named the "GX graphics engine".

 In 1992, while working as a microchip designer in Silicon Valley, Jensen Huang earned a master's degree in electrical engineering from Stanford University.

-On April 5, 1993, Jensen Huang personally signed Nvidia's original articles of incorporation into effect, formalizing the company's creation.
+On April 5, 1993, Jensen Huang signed Nvidia's original articles of incorporation into effect, marking the formal establishment of the company.

 1993: Challenges in Starting Nvidia